 With the continuous improvement of aero-engine technology, the requirements for the engine service life also keeps increasing.
 Taking compressor blades as an example, if the vibration frequency is 2.8 KHz and the service life is over 2,000 hours, then the number of repeated loads on the blades will reach $0.6 \times 2000 \times 2800 \times 3600 = 1.2 \times 10^{10}$ cycles.
 And the high-order resonance of the engine's working blade is easy to reach this frequency.
 The number of cycles of gas turbine engine components can reach up to 10^{10} to 10^{11} .
-Pointed out by professor C. Bathias in his works [1].
+Pointed out by professor C. Bathias in his works1.
 This means that the blades are prone to cracks the blade break or even the blade failure.
 The falling metal block will damage the compressor rotator and the stator vane at the back, resulting in a second accident, and severe damage to the engine.
-Therefore, this type of damage is called "ultra high-cycle fatigue failure [2]."
+Therefore, this type of damage is called "very high-cycle fatigue failure2."
 It is not only one of main damage forms of aero-engine blade, but also one of aviation technical problems recognized by countries across the world.

-In view of the severe problem, countries worldwide have conducted extensive research on the ultra high-cycle fatigue problem [3-12].
-Up to now, two loading methods have been adopted in the study on ultra high-cycle fatigue testing technology: axial tension and compression [13-15] and rotating bending [16-18], where the specimens are mostly round bar or flake-shaped [19].
-In addition, some researchers have conducted studies upon method of either the three-point bending fatigue loading [20] or the four-point bending fatigue loading [21].
-However, it is undeniable that the stress state of specimen, under the test methods, is different from that of real aviation engine blades, thus it is hard to accurately simulate and estimate the fatigue life of the components.
-Individual researchers of perseverance may use a shaker on ultra high-cycle fatigue testing [22, 23].
+In view of the severe problem, countries worldwide have conducted extensive research on the very high-cycle fatigue problem3-11.
+Up to now, two loading methods have been adopted in the study on very high-cycle fatigue testing technology: axial tension and compression12-14 and rotating bending15-17, where the specimens are mostly round bar or flake-shaped18.
+In addition, some researchers have conducted studies upon method of either the three-point bending fatigue loading19 or the four-point bending fatigue loading20.
+However, it is undeniable that the stress state of specimen, under the test methods, is different from that of real aviation engine blades, thus it is hard to accurately simulate and estimate the fatigue testing21.
 After all, this method can truly be used to examine the stress state of real aero-engine blades.
 Once the method is used, it will cost the researchers more samples, money and time.
 But time is bigger problem than money is in this case.
 Therefore, it is necessary to try alternative methods to conduct studies.